Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Modified principal nest

-Let $q_{m}$ and $p_{m}$ denote the levels of the puzzle pieces $Q^{m}$ and $P^{m}$ in the nest \ref{nest}, that is, \text{$Q^{m}=Y^{q_{m}}_0$}, and \text{$P^{m} =Y^{p_{m}}_0$}.
-The following statement is the main technical result of \cite{AKLS} which is frequently used in the proof of our main theorem.
+Let $q_{m}$ and $p_{m}$ denote the levels of the puzzle pieces $Q^{m}$ and $P^{m}$, respectively, in the nest \eqref{nest}, that is, \text{$Q^{m}=Y^{q_{m}}_0$}, and \text{$P^{m} =Y^{p_{m}}_0$}.
+The following theorem is the main technical result of \cite{AKLS} which is frequently used in the proof of our main theorem.

 \begin{thm} Assume that a nest of puzzle pieces